Who am I?

-I’ve been around small business owners my whole life — my dad, my husband, and now me.
+I’ve been around small business owners my whole life.
 I spent a decade and a half in the financial services industry working with independent financial advisors who are…..you guessed it…..small business owners.
 I have volunteeered with dozens of non-profits over the course of my life and remain amazed at the dedication and ingenuity of the folks who make them run.

 I have incredible respect for what it takes emotionally and financially to strike out on your own.
 I understand that every decision to invest in your business comes out of your pocket, not from a corporate slush fund.
 For non-profits, every dollar spent on something other than your core mission must be carefully weighed.
 I get it and I’m here to help.

 You actually can’t do it all (and you shouldn’t).

 You need an online presence.